 Types of Defamation

-Deformation statements can either be distinguished as per quod or per se.
+Deformation statements can either be distinguished as per quod or se.
 Per quod is a statement the plaintiff can prove caused actual damage.
-In addition, the plaintiff must have evidence of the injurious nature of the statements made.
+In addition, the plaintiff must have evidence of the dangerous nature of the statements made.

 Per-se is a damaging statement presumed to be harmful; however, a plaintiff cannot prove it caused actual damage.
 A per se statement can be categorized as an indication that a person was involved in criminal activity, behaved unethically while conducting business or in a professional capacity, had a ‘loathsome,’ contagious or infectious disease, or engaged in sexual misconduct.